What is Same-Day Substitution?

 How Does Same-Day Substitution Work?

-Let's assume you want to buy 500 shares of Company ABC for $5 per share but don't have the $5,000 necessary to do so -- you only have $2,500.
-If you buy the shares on margin, you essentially borrow the other half of the from the brokerage firm and collateralize the with the shares.
-This original loan amount as a percentage of the amount is the .
+Let's assume you want to buy 500 shares of Company XYZ for $5 per share and 500 shares of Company ABC for $5 per share but don't have the $5,000 necessary to do so -- you only have $2,500.
+If you buy the shares on margin, you essentially borrow the other half of the money from the brokerage firm and collateralize the loan with the shares.
+This original loan amount as a percentage of the investment amount is the initial margin.

-If the value of the shares drops past a certain point, say 25% of the original $5 value (or $1.25 per share; this point is called the ), the brokerage firm may make a , meaning that within a few days you must more or sell some of the shares to all or part of the difference between the actual price and the maintenance margin.
+If the value of the shares drops past a certain point, say 25% of the original $5 value (or $1.25 per share; this point is called the maintenance margin), the brokerage firm may make a margin call, meaning that within a few days you must deposit more cash or sell some of the shares to offset all or part of the difference between the actual stock price and the maintenance margin.

 However, if the value of Company XYZ falls but the value of Company ABC increases by the same amount, the same-say substitution effect means that the account balance stays the same and you avoid getting a margin call.

-Margin accounts allow investors to make with their ' .
-A is a brokerage firm's demand that a margin-account client make up the difference between a security's price and a minimum .
+Margin accounts allow investors to make investments with their brokers' money.
+A margin call is a brokerage firm's demand that a margin-account client make up the difference between a security's price and a minimum maintenance margin.